open-io/swift/doc/source/logs.rst

 client_ip           Swift's guess at the end-client IP, taken from various
                     headers in the request. (anonymizable) remote_addr         The IP address of the other end of the TCP connection.
                     (anonymizable)
+remote_port         The port of the other end of the TCP connection.
+                    (anonymizable)
 end_time            Timestamp of the request. (timestamp) method              The HTTP verb in the request.